snowplow-referer-parser/referer-parser/javascript/README.md

 ## Copyright and license

-The referer-parser Python library is copyright 2012-2013 Don Spaulding.
+The referer-parser Javascript library is copyright 2012-2013 Martin Katrenik.

 Licensed under the [Apache License, Version 2.0] [license] (the "License");
 you may not use this software except in compliance with the License.